-A simple, programmble AVR-based ASK/FSK transmitter for 315MHz ISM bandsDesigned by Greg's Tinker Town, Ships from Canada
+A simple, programmble AVR-based ASK/FSK transmitter for 315MHz ISM bandsDesigned by Greg's Tinker Town in Canada

 What is it?
 This is a small circuit that will transmit on 315MHz with either Frequency Shift Keying (FSK) or Amplitude Shift Keying (ASK), sometimes called On/Off Keying (OOK).
 It is powered by a s...Read More…